How to Tell If A Pork Chop is Cooked All the Way Through?

 Internal Temperature: about between 57°C and 60°C (135°F to 140°F).

 Description: The pork chop will be somewhat pink in the middle at this point.
-It will have a bit more chew than higher doneness levels, but it will still be extremely juicy and soft.
+It will have a bit more chew than higher doneness levels, but it will still be incredibly juicy and soft.

 2. Medium: